Super Bowl XXXI halftime show: Reception

 Many outlets have retrospectively ranked the show poorly among Super Bowl halftime shows.
 In 2019, Maeve McDermott of USA Today ranked the show as the second-most "disastrous" Super Bowl halftime show.
-Also in 2019, Roy Trakin and Jem Aswad of Variety magazine ranked as one of the six "least memorable" Super Bowl halftime shows.
+Also in 2019, Roy Trakin and Jem Aswad of Variety ranked as one of the six "least memorable" Super Bowl halftime shows.

-Conversely, in 2013, Dan Hyman of Rolling Stone magazine retrospectively ranked the show as the eighth-best Super Bowl halftime show.
+Conversely, in 2013, Dan Hyman of Rolling Stone retrospectively ranked the show as the eighth-best Super Bowl halftime show.
 In 2020, Aaron Tallent of Athlon Sports ranked the show well, writing, "This performance epitomizes what a Super Bowl halftime show should be: big and fun, but not overdone and torturous to watch."
 In 2020, Daniel Tran of Yardbarker also ranked the performance well.

-Commercial

-Upon release on February 6, 1998, Blues Brothers 2000 received mixed reviews and was a box-office bomb.